samsuh/2026-journal/README.md

 ## 5/11/26 - Monday
 - DONE ~~tires finally changed~~ need to safely run a test.
-- cycle day. might rain in the afternoon.
+- cycle day. might rain in the afternoon. raining now. rode on zwift instead with E.
+- flight to HNL got changed. call them to figure out better dates.
+(1800-2626)

 ## 5/10/26 - Sunday
 - Rest day from exercise cuz i wont have the chance for one in the next few days.